Components are what you use to create a Decision Requirements Diagram (DRD). They’re the building blocks for modeling decisions.

 To deactivate the tool, click again or press ESC.

-Select the elements you want to align.
+Select the components you want to align.

 Use the alignment options in the right Ring menu.

-In the Toolbar, click
+In the toolbar, click

 In the Ring,